-Arizona State University is one university with two campuses that are separately accredited by the North Central Association, a regional accrediting body, and by the professional accrediting agencies.
-Graduate programs on both campuses are served by the Graduate College.
+ASU is one university with two campuses that are separately accredited by the North Central Association, a regional accrediting body, and by the professional accrediting agencies.

-The Graduate College has offices at both ASU Main and ASU West.
-Applications can be submitted for admission as a nondegree student or degree-seeking student at either office.
+Applications can be submitted for admission as a nondegree student or degree-seeking student at ASU Main or ASU West.
 Application for admission to a specific academic program must be reviewed by the desired campus and program.